-As QROPS advisers, we are often asked how much does a pension transfer cost and how long does a pension transfer take.
-It may come as a surprise for some, but the daily life of a financial adviser isn’t all fast cars, glamourous locations and champagne lifestyles (Ho ho!).
-Pension transfers are a relatively complex administrative procedure, where attention to detail is paramount and a little persistence is often required.
+As QROPS advisers, we are often asked how much a pension transfer costs and how long a pension transfer takes.
+It may come as a surprise for some, but the daily life of a financial adviser isn’t all fast cars, glamourous locations, and champagne lifestyles (Ho ho!).
+Pension transfers are a relatively complex administrative procedure, where attention to detail is paramount, and a little persistence is often required.

 How long does a pension transfer take?

 Administration and security procedures have to be precise when transferring a UK pension to a QROPS.
 The first thing we need to establish is how each pension provider operates.
 There is no ‘one size fits all’ approach, as all providers differ in some way from each other.

 The first step is to request an illustration and full QROPS transfer pack.
 In an ideal world, all providers would be happy to use encrypted email to communicate with advisers.
 However, there are still some who insist on using ‘snail mail’ for all correspondence.
 This can create issues in certain countries whose postal systems aren’t as efficient as we’d like.
 Similarly, some providers will accept a ‘Letter of Authority’ (LoA) by email to begin the process.
 Others won’t, and some don’t even accept LoA’s from advisers.
 Our job, therefore, is to know as much as possible in advance about how each company operates.

 By having a bank of knowledge about pension providers’ administration requirements, we can reduce timeframes and costs, which ultimately benefits our clients.
 Dealing with large companies can be a trial these days as we wade our way through the various telephone options and wait for someone to be available.
 Knowing how to short-cut the system not only helps save time but cuts down the time taken listening to some tedious pop singer wailing about lost loves!